bengfarrell/gourmez-blog/content/blog/2025-05-13-sons-of-liberty.md

 ![sons of liberty mac and cheese](https://thegourmez-wpmedia.s3.amazonaws.com/2025/5/sons-of-liberty+(4).jpg)

 Sons of Liberty makes theirs with sharp cheddar, gouda, gruyere, and garlicy breadcrumbs.
 You can add bacon and roasted or fresh jalapenos.
-There’s even poutine if you prefer your cheese cravings in curd form!
+There’s even poutine if you prefer your cheese cravings in curd form.

 I’ve only been to brunch twice.
 The brisket omelette is overflowing!

 ![sons of liberty omelet](https://thegourmez-wpmedia.s3.amazonaws.com/2025/5/sons-of-liberty+(14).jpg)

-But I do think the home fries need better seasoning.
+But I do think the home fries need better seasoning, despite loving that they come with bell peppers, too.
 No points off for the “Mezcal Mary” cocktail, though!
 It comes with bacon, pepperoncini, and a smoked salt and celery salt rim.

 <div class="caption">